What to tell your kids after the Oshkosh West School stabbing, shooting

 "Instead of giving in to the fear, make that fear give us action.
 Do something.
 Don't retreat," says Hubbard.
 "Keep your life the same.
 Don't home-school your kids, because it's just going to make them more afraid."

-Hubbard penned the children's story Kindness in a Scary World.
+Hubbard penned the children's story

 The therapeutic book, written for children and parents to read together, helps parents explain mass violence to children.

 "One of the things I think is really important is giving kids things they can do to help themselves feel more confident and more secure and safer in the world, and one of the things they can do, no matter how old you are, is be kind," says Hubbard.

 For parents fielding questions from kids about the Oshkosh incident, she offers advice.

 "For your teenagers, offer to talk to them.
 They may not want to talk to you -- it may be their peers that they want to talk to and process the event -- but I say, leave the door open and let them know how they're feeling about it," says Hubbard.